-In addition, for projects using quantitative assessment, we will need to estimate the impact of the rule change in question on the ability to meet emission reduction targets, in terms of the number of tonnes of greenhouse gas emissions likely to be avoided or emitted as a result of the rule change (noting we do not currently see a need to include offsets in this calculation).
+For projects using quantitative assessment, we need to estimate the emissions impact of the rule change in question, in terms of the number of tonnes of emissions likely to be avoided or emitted as a result of the rule change.
+(We do not currently see a need to include offsets in this calculation, but will consider this on a case by case basis.)
+This is the number we will multiply by the VER, to produce a total emissions dollar amount to factor into the cost benefit assessment, alongside the other costs and benefits of the rule change.